adrian5/wikidigest-link-count/README.md

 For the English Wikipedia, you can get these at <https://dumps.wikimedia.org/enwiki/> as:

-* enwiki-yyyy-mm-dd-page.sql.gz
+* enwiki-yyyymmdd-page.sql.gz
-* enwiki-yyyy-mm-dd-redirect.sql.gz
+* enwiki-yyyymmdd-redirect.sql.gz
-* enwiki-yyyy-mm-dd-pagelinks.sql.gz
+* enwiki-yyyymmdd-pagelinks.sql.gz

 ### Hardware